CogStack/MedCATtrainer/README.md

 have used previously, i.e. you've called medcat.cdb.save_dict('<location>').

 The saved MedCAT models can be used in any instance a regular MedCAT model may be used.
-I.e. in a jupyter notebook, part of a web service, or further fine-tuning in anothe MedCATTrainer instance.
+I.e. in a jupyter notebook, part of a web service, or further fine-tuning in another MedCATTrainer instance.

 The Trainer currently does not support inspection / training / storage of the meta annotation models.
 These will be integrated in a forthcoming release.